 Make sure you apply early!
 Without a passport you will not study abroad.
 Expect to wait approximately 4-6 weeks from the time of application to receive your passport.
 If you are rushed, you may pay for the expedited service and receive your passport in approximately 2-3 weeks.
 Remember that your passport is required before you begin the visa process.
 Once you receive your passport, sign it and fill in the emergency information page.
 Visit the U.S. Department of State website for more information.

 The Office of Study Abroad does not process or issue visas for students.
-We are here to advise and assist students with the process, but obtaining a visa is ultimately the responsibility of the student going abroad.
+We are here to assist students with the process, but obtaining a visa is ultimately the responsibility of the student going abroad.

 If you are studying abroad with a provider company (AIFS, API, CEA, ISA, Semester at Sea, SIT, etc), the provider will be able to help you with this process.